idealista/prometheus_alertmanager_role/README.md

 ## Getting Started

 These instructions will get you a copy of the role for your ansible playbook.
 Once launched, it will install an [Alert Manager](https://prometheus.io/docs/alerting/alertmanager/) server in a Debian system.
+The role is only compatible with Alert Manager versions greater than 0.13.0.

 ### Prerequisities